MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-object-model.md

 The primary objects added to *Session* objects can be found in the *TTD* namespace off of any *Session* object.
 For example, `@$cursession.TTD`.

 > [!NOTE]
 > There are some objects and methods added by TTDAnalyze that are used for internal functions of the extension.
-We aren't documenting those here to avoid confusion.
-There are also some namespaces that will grow over time, so we're glossing over the sparse or empty namespaces.
+Not all namespaces are are documented  and the current namespaces will evolve over time.
 >

 ### Methods